 Seeing a cockroach scurry across your kitchen floor is a quick way to spoil a clean home.
 After all, if you spot one, there’s likely more, which may indicate an ongoing infestation, thus requiring professional roach control services to stave and eliminate.

 The key to handling a roach problem is catching one before it worsens.

 That’s why we’ve created this quick guide on how you can prepare for potential roach infestations in your home:

-- Know what to expect after an exterminator sprays for roaches
+- What to expect after roach exterminator treatment

-- Learn what to do if you’re still seeing roaches
+- What to do if you’re still seeing roaches after treatment

 What to Expect After Roach Exterminator Treatment